LACMIP/emu/docs/_documentation/projects.md

 ---
 The Projects module is used to track and report statistics for collections-related research and outreach requests.
 Only members of the Invertebrate Paleontology permissions group use this module.

 New users to the Projects module should view previously created records to review examples.
-Do this by searching for all previous entires in this module and viewing the results using the "IP Requests" list view (_View > List Settings > Choose List > IP Requests_).
-Sort the results by "Project Sub-Type".
+Do this by recalling all records of the most relevant project _Sub-Type_ on the search form and viewing the results using the "IP Requests" list view (_View > List Settings > Choose List > IP Requests_).

-{% include figure image_path="/assets/images/projects_overview.png" alt="Search results in the Projects module." caption="Search results in the Projects module displayed using the Project Sub-Type list view." %}
+{% include figure image_path="/assets/images/projects_search.png" alt="Search results in the Projects module." caption="Before creating new records, search for existing records in of the same _Sub-Type_ in the Projects module." %}

 ## Project 1 tab